 By Anne Evans

-Imagine spending your whole life playing a sport.
-Your whole playing career dedicated to one sport.
+Imagine spending your whole life playing a sport, countless hours of your life devoted to one sport, from the time you were a child until college.
 You just finished a game or a practice, and you didn’t know it would be your last.

 The week after Spring Break, William Peace University released a statement announcing the cancellation of athletics for the remainder of the semester due to the COVID-19 outbreak.

-Although it was necessary, student-athletes felt nothing but heartbreak as they watched their seasons get taken from them.
+Although it was a precaution meant to keep student athletes safe from the spread of COVID-19, student-athletes felt nothing but heartbreak as they watched their seasons get taken from them.
 And for the majority of senior athletes, they watched their playing careers end too soon.

-“It was just so surreal,” said Rylie Toomey, Senior Captain of the Women’s Lacrosse team.
+“It was just so surreal,” said Rylie Toomey, a senior and captain of the Women’s Lacrosse team.
 “It was heartbreaking realizing that I wasn’t going to be able to play with my team again.”